Automated border control system: Hungary

-Automated Gates are available at Passport Controls at some of Hungary's border crossings.
+Automated Gates are available at Passport Controls at some of Hungary's list of border crossings.
 The system involves a passport and facial scan.
-The system is open to passengers over 18 with European biometric passports or national identity cards.
+The system is open to passengers aged 18 and above with European Economic Area, Switzerland, Monaco and United Kingdom biometric passport holders or passengers aged 18 and above with European Economic Area and Switzerland national identity card holders.

 Ireland

-The Irish Naturalisation and Immigration Service operates eGates at Dublin Airport for arrivals at Terminal 1 (Piers 1 and 2) and Terminal 2.
-They are currently available to citizens of the European Union, European Economic Area states and Switzerland with electronic passports aged 18 or over.
+The Garda National Immigration Bureau operates eGates at Dublin Airport for arrivals at Terminal 1 (Piers 1 and 2) and Terminal 2.
+They are currently available to citizens of the European Economic Area, Switzerland and UK with electronic passports aged 18 or over.

-Further, citizens of Australia, Canada, Japan, New Zealand and the United States aged 18 or over with electronic passports can use the eGates in the Flight Connections Area of Dublin Airport if they are in transit with an onward flight to a destination outside the Common Travel Area.
+Electronic passport holders of Australia, Canada, New Zealand and the United States that are aged 18 can also use the eGates in the Flight Connections Area of Dublin International Airport if they are in transit with an onward flight to a destination outside of the Common Travel Area.

 There are proposals to extend the service to non-European citizens.
 Irish Passport Cards can, as of 1 January 2020, be used.

 Italy

-ePassport gates are operated by the Polizia di Frontiera and located at selected immigration checkpoints in non-Schengen arrival and departure halls in some airports across Italy, offering an alternative to using desks staffed by immigration officers.
+eGates are operated by the Polizia di Frontiera and located at selected immigration checkpoints in non-Schengen arrival and departure halls in some airports across Italy, offering an alternative to using desks staffed by immigration officers.
 The gates use facial recognition technology to verify the user's identity against the data stored in the chip in their biometric passport.
-The eGates do not accept national identity cards.

-The system can be used by the following passport holders, aged 14 and over.
+The eGates can also accept the Italian Electronic Identity Card, providing that is valid for foreign travel and issued after 7 February 2018.

+Passengers who are over 12 years old and hold a e-passport from the following countries or jurisdictions may use the eGates.
+Children under the age of 14 must be accompanied by a parent or a guardian.